Floating Classroom

 A Watershed Moment: Building the Next Generation of Lake Memphremagog Stewards

-As the Clean Water Service Provider for the Lake Memphremagog Basin, VHCB administers funding programs that go beyond infrastructure, supporting projects that reduce phosphorus loading, restore aquatic habitats, and build community capacity for long-term watershed stewardship.
-Through two complementary programs, the Memphremagog Clean Water Service Provider program and the Leahy Memphremagog Clean Water Program, VHCB is demonstrating how strategic investment in water quality, education, and collaboration creates lasting change.
+As the Clean Water Service Provider for the Lake Memphremagog Basin, VHCB administers funding programs that go beyond infrastructure — supporting projects that reduce phosphorus loading, restore aquatic habitats, and build community capacity for long-term watershed stewardship.
+Through two complementary programs, VHCB is demonstrating how strategic investment in water quality, education, and collaboration creates lasting change.

 Building Stewardship Through Interactive Education

 One powerful example is the work of the Memphremagog Science & Education Center (MemSEC).
-In 2018, MemSEC launched its Floating Classroom aboard the Northern Star, docked at Newport City docked at Newport City Docks.
+In 2018, MemSEC launched its Floating Classroom aboard the Northern Star, docked at Newport City Docks.
 In this unique setting, students develop fieldwork skills through hands-on learning about water monitoring and local conservation efforts in the Lake Memphremagog watershed.

-The program has grown significantly, serving 775 K-12 students from 24 regional schools, including Newport City Elementary, Derby Elementary, Troy School, Coventry, Irasburg, Brownington, and Barton.
-MemSEC has even shared in-person programs with eighty students from Magog Montessori through a cross-border collaborative partnership with COGESAF (Conseil de gouvernance de l’eau des bassins versants de la rivière Saint-François).
+The program has grown significantly, serving 775 K–12 students from 24 regional schools, including Newport City Elementary, Derby Elementary, Troy School, Coventry, Irasburg, Brownington, and Barton.
+MemSEC has even shared in-person programs with 80 students from Magog Montessori through a cross-border collaborative partnership with COGESAF — extending the reach of watershed stewardship across the US–Canada border.

 From Boat to Building: A Year-Round Learning Space